 This document provides instructions on setting up a host with an IPv6 address for testing the OSG software stack.
 The plan is to be able to spin up special Fermicloud VM’s that have corresponding public IPv6 addresses meaning that there will be a limit of ~15 VM’s at one time.

 - Be familiar with your institute's network policy and firewall configuration 1 Root access is required to configure

-Determine the public IPv6 address of your host (highlighted in red):
+Determine the public IPv6 address of your host.
+In the example below that would be

 Ask your network administrator for your IPv6 default gateway